A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Algorithm Development

-As $\mathcal{L}^\rho$ is decoupled, our main idea to develop a parallelizable algorithm solving~\eqref{eq::prob} is to design a primal-dual algorithm to solve the dual problem~\eqref{eq::dualProb} with iteratively updating $\bar \xi$.
+As $\mathcal{L}^\rho$ is decoupled in $\xi$, our main idea to develop a parallelizable algorithm solving~\eqref{eq::prob} is to design a primal-dual algorithm to solve the dual problem~\eqref{eq::dualProb} with an iterative update in $\overline{\xi}$.

 Algorithm~\ref{alg::solver} outlines the main steps of the proposed algorithm for solving~\eqref{eq::prob}.
-Step 1) deals with decoupled problem~\eqref{eq::deQP} in parallel, which have explicit solutions as \textbf{convex} mpQPs.
-Particularly, their solution maps are piece-wise affine functions and can be pre-computed offline (See Section.~\ref{sect:mpQP}).
-Based on the local solutions $y$, Step~2) evaluates the sensitivities including the Hessian approximation of the Lagrangian $\mathcal L^0$, the gradients of the decoupled objective $F_i$ and the bilinear dynamic residual $c_k$.
-The active Jacobian $\hat P_\xi^k$ are constructed based on active set at local solutions $\xi_k$.
-The terminal condition is given at Step~3).
-It is clear that if the conditions hold, we have the iterate $(y,\lambda)$ satisfies the first order optimality condition
+Step 1) deals with decoupled problem~\eqref{eq::deQP} in parallel, which has explicit solutions as \textbf{convex} mpQPs.
+Particularly, their solution maps are piece-wise affine functions and can be pre-computed offline (See Section~\ref{sect:mpQP}).
+Based on the local solutions $\xi$, Step~2) evaluates the sensitivities, including the Hessian approximation of the Lagrangian $\mathcal L^0$, the gradients of the decoupled objective $F_k$ and the bilinear dynamics residual $c_k$.
+The active Jacobian $\hat P_\xi^k$ are constructed based on the active set at local solutions $\xi_k$.
+The terminal condition is given in Step~3).
+It is clear that if these termination conditions hold, we have the iterate $(\xi,\lambda)$ satisfying the first-order optimality condition